 Address : 1 Alfreton Road, Nottingham, NG7 3JE

-The current management seem to have judged the highly competitive Canning Circus market well – a good selection of rotating real ales – usually impeccably kept.
-There are some basic bar snacks, but nothing too fancy.
+The current management seem to have judged the highly competitive Canning Circus market well.
+It’s a no nonsense boozer that doesn’t attempt anything too fancy.

 Music?
-Some Morris Dancers invaded once during the summer, but don’t let that put you off.
+Some Morris Dancers once invaded about ten years ago, but don’t let that put you off